aarnt/lrrh/README.md

 LRRH stands for "Little Red Riding Hood", an European fairy tale about a young girl and a Big Bad Wolf.

-These are the keybinds used in LRRH
+These are the keybinds used in LRRH:

 Key         | Action
 --          | --